Final-project-of-Team-5-Telerik-Academy/final_project_team_5/README.md

 ### Delete User ❌
 >Admin can delete any user's account.

-### Blocked Players 🚫
+### Banned Players 🚫
->Admin can temporary or permanently block any user's account.
+>Admin can temporary or permanently ban any user's account.

-### Find All Blocked Players 👥
+### Find All Banned Players 👥
->Admin can temporary or permanently block any user's account.
+>Admin can temporary or permanently ban any user's account.

-### Remove Players Block 🆗
+### Remove Players Ban 🆗
->Admin can temporary or permanently block any user's account.
+>Admin can temporary or permanently ban any user's account.

 <!-- Players -->